enny1170/ir-gateway/README.md

 This is a fork of the famous [ESP8266-RcOid](https://www.rcoid.de/ESP8266.html) Project

 the Hardware is changed to a Wemos D1 mini pro alternativly Wemos D1 32 (pincompatible) and the is software updated to support this.
+And a custom Board are developed.
+To easy hookup this on the Module.
 Most parts are rewritten, because I want to use this also as IR-Gateway togeter with my Smart-Home.
 So we change to ESP Async-Webser and AsyncMQTT.
 Adding a better WebUI to support Storage and Management of Codes via Web-Ui.

 To have a good Support for multiple Clients at the same Device we have designet to work without any blocking functions.
 All API's needed to support the Rcoid-App exist.
 So the App is fully suported.

+The data Folder contains some IR-Codes as example-files.

+This project contains also several shematics.
+1. a circurit and a pcb to simply Hookup on the given Module. (shematics/kicad/) [IR-Shield](https://www.pcbway.com/project/shareproject/IR_Shield_for_wemos_D1_pro_or_Wemos_D1_32.html)
+2. 3D printable STL-Files as for a Cover (shematic/3dprint)
+3. a Freecad Project to build or modify the Case (shematic/freecad)

 # Usage (extract from Device Readme)
     This Firmware is a complete new Implementation of the [Rcoid](https://rcoid.de/) Project.